A Move to the Pacific Ocean

 A Move to the Pacific

 In October of 1970, Curlew was sold to Louis G & Mildred Holcomb of Saratoga California.
 The couple apparently sailed Curlew down the east coast, transited the Panama Canal, and then sailed her up to the San Francisco Bay area.
-Curlew was subsequently put up for sale again and purchased by Carlos Romer, who moved her to Marina del Rey.
-While we don’t know the official date of that sale, we do have a record from the 1975 Lloyds Registry of American Yachts that documents the new owner as Carlos, who was the owner of a restaurant named Donkin’s Inn ( later sold and changed to Clem’s) just adjacent to the slips.
-The registry also reports that by now she had a 1972 4 cylinder 85 bhp Perkins diesel.
+Curlew was subsequently put up for sale again and purchased in 1971 by Carlos Romer, owner of a restaurant named Donkin’s Inn (later sold and changed to Clem’s) just adjacent to the slip where he berthed her in Marina del Rey.
+We are also told that a year later he had her hull completely rebuilt in Newport Beach CA.

 Recollections from Michael